 The cleaning crews at hotel are getting much better at only washing laundry that is truly dirty.
 Most places have a policy that anything hung up will not be washed and only those on the floor will.
 It is a good idea however to put the "Do Not Disturb" sign out on your door until you truly want your room to be cleaned and towels/sheets to be washed.
 Washing sheets and towels daily is an unnecessary waste of water and chemical detergents.

 In that same breath, I'll just briefly mention water for the showers.
 Obviously enjoy your vacation.
 But remember that those twenty minute showers do waste a lot of drinkable water.

 Leave feedback for the hotels - either positive or negative!

 After your trip, make sure to let the hotel staff know what practices you were happy with and would make you come again.
 On the flip side of the coin, if you found the hotel had policies that were wasteful, be sure to tell management that you were disappointed and will choose a different hotel in the future.
-Customer feedback (and losing customers) can drive even large chains to update their policies to be more inline with environmental standards!
+Customer feedback (and losing customers) can drive even large chains to update their policies to be more on tract with environmental standards!
 We want more options for zero waste hotels!